 In practice, however, if the sample rate of the focal stack is low, such a frame may not always be visible.
-Therefore, traditional DFF methods usually take tens of frames in a focal stack as input, and focus on finding good focus measures to identify the sharpest pixels.
+Therefore, traditional DFF methods usually take tens of frames in a focal stack as input and focus on finding good focus measures to identify the sharpest pixels.
 A number of focus measures have been proposed, including gradient-based measures~\cite{nair1992robust}, Laplacian-based measures~\cite{nayar1994SFF, ahmad20073dLapl}, frequency transformation-based measures~\cite{xie2006SFFwavelet}, and statistic-based measures~\cite{krotkov1988focusing}.
 We refer readers to~\cite{pertuz2013overview} for a comprehensive review.
 More recently,~\cite{surh2017noise} proposes a ring difference filter measure,~\cite{sakurikar2017composite} combines multiple measures into a composite, and~\cite{moeller2015variational} attempts to solve the noisy prediction with a variational framework.
-Deep learning-based DFF methods are proposed in~\cite{hazirbas2018DFFdataset, wang2021bridging}.
-But the network of~\cite{hazirbas2018DFFdataset} is directly adopted from the general dense prediction task~\cite{simonyan2014very}, and the network of~\cite{wang2021bridging} is from the video representation task~\cite{alayrac2019visual}.
-Neither of them fully considers the specialty of DFF.
+Deep DFF methods are proposed in~\cite{hazirbas2018DFFdataset, chen2021deep, wang2021bridging}.
+However,~\cite{hazirbas2018DFFdataset} and~\cite{chen2021deep} adopt their network from general dense prediction tasks, and the network of~\cite{wang2021bridging} is from a video representation work~\cite{alayrac2019visual}.
+None of them fully considers the specialty of DFF.

 {\bf Focus Volume and Cost Volume}.
 In DFF, focus volume (FV) is commonly used to store the ``in-focus" score computed by focus measures.
-Once the volume is built, a naive approach can take the focal distance of the pixels with the highest scores as the depth estimation.
+Once the FV is built, a naive approach can take the focal distance of the pixels with the highest scores as the depth estimation.
 But such an estimation is likely to be noisy due to the imperfect focus measurements.
-Thus, most works take the initial focus volume as features, and aggregate it with the average filter~\cite{nayar1994SFF, hosni2012fast}, bilateral filter~\cite{shoji2006shape}, and guided filter~\cite{jeon2019ring} to obtain the final focus volume for depth estimation.
+Thus, most works take the initial FV as features, and aggregate it with the average filter~\cite{nayar1994SFF, hosni2012fast}, bilateral filter~\cite{shoji2006shape}, and guided filter~\cite{jeon2019ring} for better depth estimation.